0xayman/mnist-classifier-cpp/README.md

 # MNIST Digit Classifier in C++

 A neural network implementation for classifying handwritten digits from the MNIST dataset using C++.
-The project implements a simple feedforward neural network with one hidden layer using ReLU activation.
+The project implements a simple feedforward neural network with one hidden layer using ReLU activation, following the architecture described in Chapter 8 "Learning signal and ignoring noise" of the book "Grokking Deep Learning" by Andrew W. Trask.

 ## Features